sebastianspicker/otherlight/docs/physics/v5-scientific-contract.md

 pair has a terminal event at
 $\lVert\mathbf r_j-\mathbf r_i\rVert-(R_i+R_j)=0$.
 Contact or a close encounter
 that reaches this boundary fails the run.
-The derivative rejects any stage inside contact, and accepted DOP853 steps are audited using their dense solution for an in-and-out pass that would have the same event sign at both step ends.
+The derivative rejects any stage inside contact.
+Every accepted DOP853 dense polynomial is also converted to an outward-rounded interval Bernstein form and recursively subdivided until the whole step is proven outside contact.
+The proof is bounded; an unsupported dense-output representation, exhausted proof budget, or unresolved interval fails closed instead of sampling or minimizing heuristically.
+This certifies the numerical interpolant within its declared tolerances, not an exact physical trajectory.
 A collision-domain violation cannot produce a result with `scientificResult = true`.
 There is no impact, merger, fragmentation, tide, softening, rotational multipole, radiation-force, relativity, or light-time model beyond this finite-radius validity boundary.